pandas-dev/pandas-dev-flaker/README.md

 ## credit

-Several methods are simplified versions of methods from [pyupgrade](https://github/asottile/pyupgrade) - please find their license in the `LICENSES` folder.
+Several methods are simplified versions of methods from [pyupgrade](https://github/asottile/pyupgrade).
+Some of the checks were taken from the [pandas](https://github.com/pandas-dev/pandas) repo.
+Please find both their licenses in the `LICENSES` folder.

 ## as a pre-commit hook